frederic-perez/AmE-dictionary/data/idioms.md

 __verge (up)on something__ :two: To be almost identical to something; to be similar to or almost the same as something.
 (Upon is formal and less commonly used than on.) _Your actions verge upon mutiny.
 What you said verges on an insult._
 __verse (someone or oneself) in (something)__
 __vertically challenged__ Short; not tall in stature.
 (Pseudo-politically correct slang used for humorous effect.) _Whenever anyone teases me about my height, I just tell them that I’m vertically challenged!_
-__very much so__ :three: Used to say “yes” or to say that one agrees with something. _“Were you surprised?”
+__very much so__ :four: To a significant extent; yes, very much.
+Used to say “yes” or to say that one agrees with something. _“Were you surprised?”
 “Oh, very much so.”_
+__vested interest__
 __vette__ A colloquial shortening of “Corvette,” a sports car manufactured by Chevrolet.
 The abbreviation can also be capitalized or spelled with an apostrophe.
 __vibe__ A distinct but unquantifiable emotional feeling, quality, or atmosphere that can exist within some place or be exuded by someone.
 Often pluralized. _I got a weird vibe from the boss during the meeting._
 __victory lap__ An act of pride or celebration that follows a great achievement or success.
 __vie for (something)__ :two::hammer:
+__vindicate (someone or oneself) of (something)__ To clear someone or oneself of some guilt, accusation, blame, suspicion, etc.; to affirm or uphold someone’s or one’s own innocence or justification regarding something.
 __vouch for (someone or something)__ :two::hammer:
 __vroom__
 __w/end__ :three: _informal_ Weekend.
-__wait and see__ :five: To act with caution and patience until something happens. _I guess I just have to wait and see until the doctor calls with the test results._
+__wait and see__ :nine::m: To act with caution and patience until something happens. _I guess I just have to wait and see until the doctor calls with the test results._ _It profits me best to wait and see._
 __wait for it__ :two::hammer:
 __wait for the other shoe to drop__ To wait for something bad to happen.
 __wait-and-see__ Hesitant, skeptical, or circumspect, as of a mindset, outlook, or tactic. _With all due respect, the situation is too dire for this kind of wait-and-see approach._